rnpbr/opennetworking-docs/docs/en/Ferramentas/Edgeshark/index.md

        Install Wireshark from your distribution's repositories and allow it to be used by non-root users.

     2. **Add your user to the wireshark group:**
-        Run the command below:
+        Execute the command below:

             sudo gpasswd -a $USER wireshark

     3. **Install the plugin:**
        Download and install the appropriate plugin package for your distribution.

-    4. **Start capturing:**
+    4. **Start the capture:**
         In the Edgeshark web interface, click one of the Wireshark buttons to start a capture session.

 === "macOS 64bit"

     1. **Download the plugin:**
-        Download the latest macOS plugin <a href="https://github.com/siemens/cshargextcap/releases/latest" target="_blank">here</a>
+        Download the latest plugin for macOS <a href="https://github.com/siemens/cshargextcap/releases/latest" target="_blank">here</a>

     2. **Install the plugin:**
          Follow the installation instructions provided in the downloaded file.

-    3. **Start capturing:**
+    3. **Start the capture:**
         Navigate to the Edgeshark web interface and click a Wireshark button to start a live capture.

 ## Next Steps

 Now that Edgeshark is installed, the next step is to learn how to use it effectively.
-To do this, access the detailed usage page by clicking [here](#) and discover how to capture network traffic in your containers using Edgeshark.
-Take advantage of the available resources to optimize data collection and improve your network visibility.
+To do this, go to the detailed usage page by clicking [here](#) and discover how to capture network traffic in your containers using Edgeshark.
+Take advantage of the resources available to optimize data collection and improve your network visibility.

 ## References